 Life, Long term Disability, and Dental insurance

-The Unitarian Universalist Group Insurance Plans (UUGIP) offer three types of coverage: Life/Accidental Death & Dismemberment (Life/AD&D), Long-Term Disability (LTD) and Dental coverage through Guardian.
+The Unitarian Universalist Group Insurance Plans (UUGIP) offer five types of coverage: Life/Accidental Death & Dismemberment (Life/AD&D), Long-Term Disability (LTD), Accident Indemnity, Hospital Indemnity, and Dental coverage through Guardian.

 If you are currently not enrolled in these plans, review the details of coverage associated with each benefit, and agree with your new congregational-employer about participation in the plans and funding of the premiums.
 Then submit enrollment via the Benefit Enrollment Form.
 Enrollment for the Group Insurance Plans must be completed within the first 60 days of hire.